High Graduation Minimum Requirements (IDAPA 08.02.03 104, 105, 106)

 Speech credit can be obtained through other courses that meet the state speech requirement as approved by the local district.

 Including Algebra I and Geometry standards.
 Two (2) credits must be taken in the last year of high school.
-Students who have completed six (6) credits of math prior to the fall of their last year of high school, including at least two (2) semesters of an Advanced Placement or dual credit calculus or higher level course, are exempt from taking math during their last year of high school.
+Students who have completed six (6) credits of math prior to the fall of their last year of high school, including at least two (2) semesters of an Advanced Placement or dual credit calculus or higher level course or 8 credits and Algebra II or higher, are exempt from taking math during their last year of high school.
 AP Computer Science, Dual Credit Computer Science, and Dual Credit Engineering courses may also be counted as a mathematics credit if the student has completed Algebra II standards.

 (US History, Economics and American Government)